kusumotonorio/factlog/README.md

 ```

-Let's describe that mice are also animals.
+Let's describe that mice are also creatures.

 ```
-{ animalo X } { mouseo X } si
+{ creatureo X } { mouseo X } si

-{ animalo X } query .
+{ creatureo X } query .
 ⟹ { H{ { X Tom } } H{ { X Jerry } } H{ { X Nibbles } } }
 ```
-As a matter of fact, we were able to describe at once that cats and mice were animals by doing the following.
+As a matter of fact, we were able to describe at once that cats and mice were creatures by doing the following.
 ```
-{ animalo Y } {
+{ creatureo Y } {
     { cato Y } vel { mouseo Y }
 } si
 ```